 Guidance Note: The function forms quadratic polynomials, and logarithmic functions tend to work well.

-7. Clearly, there are many other techniques that could be used to establishing consistency between the scenarios.
+7. Clearly, there are many other techniques that could be used to establish consistency between the scenarios.
 While appealing, the above approaches do have drawbacks, and the company should not be overly optimistic in constructing the model parameters or the scenarios.

 Guidance Note: For example, mean-variance measures ignore the asymmetric and fat-tailed profile of most equity market returns.

-8. For each proxy fund not within the scope of the prescribed economic generator, the company must consider the following:
+8. For each proxy fund not within the scope of the prescribed economic scenarios, the company must consider the following:

-The Market Price of Risk, as defined in the Guidance Note found in Section 8.C.5, implied in the projected fund returns when compared against the Market Price of Risk for all funds generated by the prescribed scenario generator should produce reasonable relationships.
+The Market Price of Risk, as defined in the Guidance Note found in Section 8.C.5, implied in the projected fund returns when compared against the Market Price of Risk for all funds generated by the prescribed economic scenarios should produce reasonable relationships.
 In calculating the Market Price of Risk, the company shall use an expected risk-free rate consistent with the long-term risk-free rate used in determining the Market Price of Risk or equivalent quantities in the calibration of the prescribed scenario generator.

-The average correlations, across all scenarios and all time periods, of the projected fund returns with the fund returns generated by the prescribed scenario generator should be in a reasonable range.
+The average correlations, across all scenarios and all time periods, of the projected fund returns with the fund returns in the prescribed economic scenarios should be in a reasonable range.

-The company may also consider any other information that provides assurance that the returns for proxy funds not generated using a prescribed scenario generator do not consistently outperform over the long term if the company believes that the Market Price of Risk and correlations described above are misleading or not relevant.
+The company may also consider any other information that provides assurance that the returns for proxy funds not generated using the prescribed economic scenarios do not consistently outperform over the long term if the company believes that the Market Price of Risk and correlations described above are misleading or not relevant.

 9. It is not necessary to assume that all markets are perfectly positively correlated, but an assumption of independence (zero correlation) between the equity markets would inappropriately exaggerate the benefits of diversification.
 An examination of the historic data suggests that correlations are not stationary and that they tend to increase during times of high volatility or negative returns.
 As such, the company should take care not to underestimate the correlations in those scenarios used for the reserve calculations.